2018 Summer Programs

 View a complete list of basketball courts.

 We now offer pickleball.
 The courts are striped for both tennis and Pickleball (light blue lines featured in the photograph).
 Pickleball is a sport that combines elements of badminton, tennis and table tennis where players use paddles to hit a perforated ball, similar to a waffle ball, over the net.
-You can now play at South Maple Park.
+You can now play at South Maple Park and Leslie Park.

 If you're looking for an athletic field in Ann Arbor for soccer, baseball, or softball we're proud of the more than 50 fields we maintain throughout the Ann Arbor Parks and Recreation system for your recreational enjoyment.